-There are amendments to existing standards effective for annual periods subsequent to 2024, which are adopted by the FSRSC.
-Management will adopt the following relevant pronouncements in accordance with their transitional provisions; and unless otherwise indicated, none of these are expected to have significant impact on the Company's financial statements:
+There are amendments to existing standards effective for annual periods subsequent to 2025, which are adopted by the FSRSC.
+Management will adopt the following relevant pronouncements in accordance with their transitional provisions; and unless otherwise indicated, none of these are expected to have significant impact on the Group's consolidated financial statements:

-- (i) PAS 21 (Amendments), The Effects of Changes in Foreign Exchange Rates Lack of Exchangeability (effective from January 1, 2025) - (ii) PFRS 9 and PFRS 7 (Amendments), Financial Instruments, and Financial Instruments: Disclosures Amendments to the Classification and Measurement of Financial Instruments (effective from January 1, 2026) - (iii) PFRS 18, Presentation and Disclosure in Financial Statements (effective from January 1, 2027).
+- (i) PFRS 9 and PFRS 7 (Amendments), Financial Instruments, and Financial Instruments: Disclosures Amendments to the Classification and Measurement of Financial Instruments (effective from January 1, 2026) - (ii) PFRS 18, Presentation and Disclosure in Financial Statements (effective from January 1, 2027).
 The new standard impacts the classification of profit or loss items (i.e., into operating, investing and financing categories) and the presentation of subtotals in the statement of profit or loss (i.e., operating profit and profit before financing and income taxes).
 The new standard also changes the aggregation and disaggregation of information presented in the primary financial statements and in the notes.
 It also introduces required disclosures about management-defined performance measures.
-The amendments, however, do not affect how an entity recognizes and measures its financial condition, financial performance and cash flows.
+The new standard, however, do not affect how the Group recognizes and measures its financial condition, financial performance and cash flows.